cabrinha/cabrinha.github.io/_posts/2015-4-28-Days-of-Future-Passed.md

 # By simply changing:
 my $results = request('perl');

-## to
+# to
 my $results = $ud->request('perl');
+# It works!
 {% endhighlight %}

 Better still, the author of the module merged my pull request within the hour I submitted it!

 ### Jobs and the hunt for the perfect one

 I find it worth mentioning: I quit my job.
 You know, the one that I came up with the [bootable backup](http://internaught.github.io/2015/03/13/Creating-Bootable-Backups/) at?
 Yeah, I quit that one because I got offered a better one.
 But, I find it worth adding: I'm currently in the process of interviewing at [Rackspace](http://rackspace.com).

 The whole thing started on Twitter, when I woke up one morning and expressed my first thought via tweet.

 <blockquote class="twitter-tweet" lang="en"><p>I want to work on <a href="https://twitter.com/hashtag/Linux?src=hash">#Linux</a> at <a href="https://twitter.com/Rackspace">@Rackspace</a></p>&mdash; Scotta know me! (@ScottaBeTrue) <a href="https://twitter.com/ScottaBeTrue/status/587620046521774080">April 13, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>